contrast-zone/iframe-to-image/README.md

             document.getElementById('image').src = base64png;
         });

-Under folder `/test/` we may find a live usage example.
+Under folder `/test/` we may find a live use example.
 We may play with `index.html` in an editor and test it in a browser to see the result.

 ## Test cases